Nagendra1997/mesibo-documentation/android_custom_tutorial.md

 ### Using MesiboUserListFragment:

-Mesibo provides modes that can be passed as argument to the activity, based on which the required fragment can be loaded.
+MesiboUserListFragment provides modes that can be passed as argument to the activity, based on which the required fragment can be loaded.

 The different modes for `MesiboUserListFragment` are -

- - `MesiboUI.USERLIST_GROUPSELECTION_MODE` launches UI for selecting and creating a group.
+ - `MesiboUserListFragment.MODE_SELECTGROUP` launches UI for selecting and creating a group.

- - `MesiboUI.USERLIST_EDIT_GROUP_MODE` launches UI for editing diiferent attributes of a group such as - Group Member List, Group Profile Picture, Group Title or Group Name.
+ - `MesiboUserListFragment.MODE_EDITGROUP` launches UI for editing diiferent attributes of a group such as - Group Member List, Group Profile Picture, Group Title or Group Name.

- - `MesiboUI.USERLIST_FORWARD_MODE` populates a list of users to whom you can forward your message or file.
+ - `MesiboUserListFragment.MODE_SELECTCONTACT_FORWARD` populates a list of users to whom you can forward your message or file.

- - `MesiboUI.USERLIST_NEWCONTACTS_MODE` displays Mesibo Contact List - a list of Mesibo Users in that application.
+ - `MesiboUserListFragment.MODE_SELECTCONTACT` displays Mesibo Contact List - a list of Mesibo Users in that application.

- - `MesiboUI.USERLIST_MESSAGELIST_MODE` displays list of previous messages or chat history.
+ - `MesiboUserListFragment.MODE_MESSAGELIST` displays list of previous messages or chat history.

  Based on these Modes,there are additional arguments that you need to provide such as -

- - `MesiboUI.MESSAGE_ID` - To load `MesiboUI.USERLIST_FORWARD_MODE` you need to pass `MesiboUI.MESSAGE_ID`
+ - `MesiboUI.MESSAGE_ID` - To load `esiboUserListFragment.MODE_SELECTCONTACT_FORWARD` you need to pass `MesiboUI.MESSAGE_ID`
     where MESSAGE_ID is the unique ID for each message ,that you need to forward.

  - `MesiboUI.MESSAGE_IDS`- Multiple messages can  be forwarded at a single time.
-To load `MesiboUI.USERLIST_FORWARD_MODE` you can provide an array `MesiboUI.MESSAGE_IDS`, which contains all the MESSAGE_IDs of the messages to be forwarded.
+To load `esiboUserListFragment.MODE_SELECTCONTACT_FORWARD` you can provide an array `MesiboUI.MESSAGE_IDS`, which contains all the MESSAGE_IDs of the messages to be forwarded.

  - `MesiboUI.MESSAGE_CONTENT`- The contents of the message